Constraints on primordial black holes for nonstandard cosmologies: Nonstandard cosmologies

 During the fast oscillating regime of the inflaton, the minimum of the inflaton potential can be approximated by a power-law, $V(\varphi)\propto \varphi^{2n}$, and the (time-average) equation of state, $w$ will be determined by the power $n$ \citep{PhysRevD.28.1243}

 With this expression, one can identify three scenarios: $n = 1,\,2$ and $n\neq 1,\,2$.
-For the case $n=1$, $w = 0$ which means that during reheating, the background universe effectively behaves as a MD universe.
-In this case, fluctuations yield a primordial structure formation process either through the formation of oscillons \citep{MustafaA.Amin_2010, PhysRevLett.108.241302, PhysRevD.83.096010, Amin:2010xe} or a CDM-like structure formation \citep{Niemeyer:2019gab, PhysRevD.103.063525, Eggemeier:2021smj, Padilla:2021zgm, Hidalgo:2022yed,Padilla:2023lbv}, In this process, PBHs may form as we shall see below in more detail.
-The universe behaves effectively as a RD ($w = 1/3$) for $n = 2$.
-In the case, $n\neq 1,2$ the equation of state will approach $w =1/3$ after enough time thanks to the transfer of energy from the homogeneous condensate to relativistic waves of the inflaton field \citep{PhysRevD.97.023533, PhysRevLett.119.061301}.
-This implies that if the reheating era takes place in a $n\neq 1$ stage, PBHs formation will be similar to the standard cosmology.
+For the case $n=1$, $w = 0$ which means that during reheating, the background universe effectively behaves as an MD universe.
+In this case, fluctuations yield a primordial structure formation process either through the formation of oscillons \citep{MustafaA.Amin_2010, PhysRevLett.108.241302, PhysRevD.83.096010, 2010arXiv1006.3075A} or a CDM-like structure formation \citep{Niemeyer:2019gab, PhysRevD.103.063525, Eggemeier:2021smj, Padilla:2021zgm, Hidalgo:2022yed,Padilla:2023lbv,Padilla:2024iyr}, In this process, PBHs may form as we shall see below in more detail.
+The universe behaves effectively as an RD ($w = 1/3$) for $n = 2$.
+When $n\neq 1,2$, the equation of state will approach $w =1/3$ after enough time thanks to energy transfer from the homogeneous condensate to relativistic waves of the inflaton field \citep{PhysRevD.97.023533, PhysRevLett.119.061301}.
+This implies that if the reheating era takes place in a $n\neq 1$ stage, PBH formation will be similar to the standard cosmology.